computational-social-science-zurich/research-workshop/README.md

 ## Preliminary schedule

 ### Monday
+**Objective**: defining the groups

-09:00-12:30: Opening of the Research Workshop; participants give short presentations about themselves & their research interests (see above)
+- 09:30-09:45: Opening of the Research Workshop;
+- 09:45-10:30: Participants give short presentations about themselves & their research interests (centralized hybrid session on our centralized [zoom room](https://unisg.zoom.us/j/87496756939?pwd=OUdtakNnVzV6QWtFMWIrUHZlMVJLQT09)

-14:00-17:00: Speed dating, group formation
+- 10:30-11:00: Coffee break (offline)
+- 11:00-12:00: Decentralized brainstorming on the [padlet](https://padlet.com/malkaguillot/uk97x95bgz5w84uq)
+- 12:00-13:00: Lunch
+- 13:00-14:00: Speed dating (X2)
+- 14:00-17:30: group formation and first discussions (decenteralized: those who want to participate remotely should manifest them on slack so that they can coordinate with the groups)

-18:00 and later: Apéro somewhere in Zurich
+- 18:00 and later: Apéro somewhere in Zurich

 ### Tuesday to Thursday